WHAT IS A SECOND CHANCE EMPLOYER?

-Many employers are unwilling, uncooperative, and unable to hire people with a felony conviction record (also known as convicted felons) due to societies archaic prejudices and beliefs regarding.
-With many companies even requiring applicants to show they have a “clean background” in order to proceed in hiring the would be candidate.
+Many employers are unwilling, uncooperative, and unable to hire people with felony conviction records (also known as convicted felons) due to society’s archaic prejudices and beliefs.
+Many companies even require applicants to show they have a “clean background” in order to proceed in hiring the would-be candidate.

 More and more, there are certain “Second Chance” companies that have stepped forward and adopted a policy that is “felon-friendly“, yet interestingly enough also taps into a massive source of talent that many businesses can benefit from.